Frobenius structure and $p$-adic zeta values: Construction of the Frobenius structure

 The proof of this proposition actually shows that $\lambda_i(t)\in p^iR$, where $R$ is our $p$-adic completion of $\Z[t,1/D_f(t)]$.
 In addition, since the Frobenius lift is given by $t\to t^p$, we have that $(\theta^i(1/f))^\sigma=p^{-i}\theta^i(1/f^\sigma)$.
 Thus, by setting $A_i(t)=p^{-i}\lambda_i(t)$, we arrive at the following. \begin{proposition} Let $(\sO_f^\circ)^\sG / d \sO_f$ be a cyclic $\theta$-module of rank $n$ over the ring $\Z[t,1/D_f(t)]$.
 Suppose $p \ge n$, $p\nmid\#\sG\times D_f(0)$ and $R$ is the $p$-adic completion of $\Z[t,1/D_f(t)]$.
 Then there exist $A_j(t)\in R$ such that \be \cartier (1/f) = \sum_{j=0}^{n-1} A_j(t) \, \theta^j(1/f^\sigma) \; \mod {d \hat \sO_{f^\sigma}}. \ee \end{proposition}

 As we mentioned earlier, the derivatives $\theta^j(1/f)$, $0 \le j \le n-1$ are linearly independent modulo $d \sO_{f}$.
 The same holds for $f^\sigma$ instead of $f$, see~\cite[Remark 4.7]{IN}.
 However at this point it is not clear that these elements are linearly independent modulo the $p$-adic completion $d \hat \sO_{f^\sigma}$.
 In particular, it is not clear that the identity~\eqref{cartier-defines-A-i} determines the coefficients $A_i(t)$ uniquely.
-This turns out to be true if we suppose that the so-called $n$-th \emph{Hasse--Witt condition} holds, see~\cite[Lemma 4.8]{IN}.
+Our way out of this problem is to assume that the so-called $n$-th \emph{Hasse--Witt condition} holds, see~\cite[Lemma 4.8]{IN}.
 The Hasse--Witt conditions are defined in~\cite{DCIII}, and they can be verified for the simplicial and hyperoctahedral families by \cite[Theorem 3.3]{IN}.
 Namely, Theorem ~3.3 in \emph{loc. cit.} states that if all proper faces of the Newton polytope $\Delta$ are \emph{simplices of volume}~1 and all coefficients of $g(\v x)$ at the vertices of $\Delta$ are in $\Z_p^\times$, then the $k$-th Hasse-Witt condition holds over the larger ring $\Z_p\lb t \rb$ for every $k \ge 1$.
 A proper face $\tau \subset \Delta$ is called a \emph{simplex of volume~1} if it has $\dim(\tau)+1$ vertices and all integral points in the cone generated by $\tau$ are $\Z$-linear combinations of the vertex vectors.
 It is clear that this condition is then satisfied by all subfaces $\tau' \subset \tau$, and therefore it suffices to check it for faces of codimension~1.
 The latter task is quite straightforward for the simplicial and hyperoctahedral families.

 The construction of the Frobenius structure for the Picard-Fuchs operators of our two families is accomplished by the following.

 \begin{proposition} Let assumptions and notations be as in Proposition \ref{cartier-mod-exact}.
 Assume in addition that the $n$-th Hasse--Witt condition holds.
 Then the corresponding Picard-Fuchs differential equation $L(y)=0$ has a $p$-adic Frobenius structure over $R$ with $\sA=\sum_{j=0}^{n-1}A_j(t)\theta^j$. \end{proposition}